-We start to arrive in October and by January there are around 25,000 of us across the Solent.
-10% of our global population spend the winter on the Solent coast!
+They start to arrive along the Solent in October and by January there are around 25,000 of these amazing geese – that’s an astonishing 10% of the global population.

-I’m a qualifying feature for the Solent and Southampton Water, Portsmouth Harbour and Chichester and Langstone Harbours Special Protection Areas – that means, when the sites were designated, a nationally significant number of us used these awesome coastlines in the winter!
+They are a qualifying feature for the Solent and Southampton Water, Portsmouth Harbour and Chichester and Langstone Harbours Special Protection Areas – that means, when the sites were designated, a nationally significant number of them used these coastlines in the winter.

 One dark-bellied goose fitted with a GPS tag in Essex was recorded as spending 2 months in Northern Germany after leaving the UK in March, before covering 1134 miles in just 60 hours to reach Russia in late May.
 What an extraordinary journey!